-Satellite broadband is a type of internet access which uses satellite signals, bypassing phone lines, mobile cell towers and other terrestrial services, and relying instead on communication between an orbital relay and a dish on the ground.
+Satellite broadband is a type of internet access which uses satellite signals, removing the need for phone lines, mobile cell towers and other terrestrial services.

 The major selling point of this technology is that satellite internet is available absolutely anywhere — if you can mount a dish with a clear view of the sky you’ll be able to get satellite broadband in your area.
 That’s a game-changer for anyone living in a location where fixed-line and mobile broadband is very slow or not available at all.
 And since it doesn’t use a phone line you don’t need to pay line rental to BT or anyone else!